iotaledger/wallet.rs/documentation/docs/libraries/nodejs/exchange_guide.md

 ## How Does it Work?

 The Wallet Library is a stateful package with a standardized interface for developers to build applications involving value transactions.
-It offers abstractions to handle payments and can optionally interact with the IOTA Stronghold for seed handling, seed storage, and state backup.
+It offers abstractions to handle payments and can optionally interact with Stronghold for seed handling, seed storage, and state backup.

 For further reference, you can read our [wallet documentation here](https://wiki.iota.org/wallet.rs/welcome).